tclindner/npm-package-json-lint/README.md

 Run using the config in `.npmpackagejsonlintrc` on a file relative to the current working directory.
 `pjl-cli -f "../relative-path/package.json" -c "./.npmpackagejsonlintrc"`

-Run using the default config on a file relative to the current working directory `pjl-cli -f "../relative-path/package.json"`
+Run on file relative to the current working directory. npm-package-json-lint attempts to find config.
+See lookup order below.
+`pjl-cli -f "../relative-path/package.json"`

+Run on file in the current working directory. npm-package-json-lint attempts to find config.
+See lookup order below.
+`pjl-cli`

 ## Lint Rules